goatshriek/stumpless/docs/roadmap.md

    required version of CMake will change in this release to a minimum of 3.11.
    The requirement minimum version may be even higher after the actual implementation of this change.
+ * [ADD] **Runtime localization support.**
+   The ability to choose the language used at runtime could be especially useful in distributed builds, where the same binary may be used in very different locations, and doing a specific build would be inconvenient.

 ## Unallocated to a release